AriaFallah/Haskell/README.md

-# Haskell
+# Haskell :school:

-Learning Haskell :school:
+Playground for working through Haskell from the First Principles